mk-fg/fgtk/README.md

 with appropriate settings, generally simplified ui, logging and echoing what's being played, with a mute button (on SIGQUIT button from terminal).

+###### toogg

+Straightforward "ffmpeg -f wav | oggenc" script to convert any media that has sound to an ogg file.

 ###### totty

-Wrapper around awesome [img2xterm](https://github.com/rossy2401/img2xterm) tool to display images in a color-capable terminal (e.g. xterm).
+Wrapper around awesome [img2xterm](https://github.com/rossy2401/img2xterm) tool to display images in a color-capable terminal (e.g. xterm, not necessarily terminology).

 Useful to query "which image is it" right from tty.
 Quality of the resulting images is kinda amazing, given tty limitations.